groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-image-signature.md

 url: signature/net/esign-document-with-image-signature
 title: eSign document with Image signature
 weight: 4
-description: This article demonstrates how to add Image signature on document page with GroupDocs.Signature.
+description: "This article demonstrates how to add Image signature on document page with GroupDocs.Signature."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False